-For the purposes of risk identification and measurement risks are usually grouped by risk type: credit, market, liquidity, general insurance and operational risk.
+For the purposes of risk identification and measurement, risks are usually grouped by risk type: credit, market, liquidity, general insurance, and operational risk including conduct risk.
 Risks falling within these types may affect a number of metrics, including those relating to balance sheet strength, liquidity and profit.
-They may also affect the performance of service provided to customers, which can be categorised as risks to brand and reputation or as conduct risk.
+They may also affect the performance of products delivered to customers and service provided to customers and distributors, which can be categorised as risks to brand and reputation or as conduct risk.